felipetovarhenao/bell-tutorials/public/markdown/01_helloworld.md

 ### Q: What happens if I forget the closing quote?

-**A**: You'll likely get an parsing error because _bell_ expects single- and double-quote symbols to be enclosed properly.
+**A**: You'll likely get an parsing error because _bell_ expects things like single- and double-quote symbols to be enclosed properly.
 Double-check for missing or mismatched quotes.
 Similarly, you need to use the same type of quote to open and close a symbol.

 - Wrong: